The URI! Zone - 06/2006

 Makin' Bacon

 My dad is currently reading a book about the economics of Walmart, and bought me this device, which is featured in the book.
 It's simple a $4 plastic pan with little clotheslines for hanging bacon.
 You place up to twelve strips of bacon over the drip pan, cover it with a paper towel, and then microwave the bacon for several minutes.
 This setup is supposed to allow the grease to drip off the bacon, making for more uniformly textured bacon and an easier post-meal cleanup.
-I tried it out yesterday and it works perfectly, .
+I tried it out yesterday and it works perfectly, AS SEEN ON TV.
 In five minutes, you have bacon that's as close to restaurant bacon as I've ever tasted, and you don't have to worry about a grease-splattered stove.
 There's really no downside at all to using it, and it's cheaper than buying ready-to-eat bacon or other bacon substitutes.

 Prognosis: The best tool for making breakfast since the invention of the toaster oven.